this page last modified

 Medical Director: Beth Anne Kurt, MD

-The ACT clinic meets monthly on the first Wednesday for survivors of childhood cancer, and on the second Tuesday for bone marrow transplant.
+The ACT clinic meets twice monthly on the first and third Wednesdays for survivors of childhood cancer, and on the second Tuesday for bone marrow transplant.
+The ACT clinic follows patients until they are between the ages of 18 and 21.
+Consults for adults over 21 are available; interested persons should contact the clinic for more information.

 Long Term Follow-Up Clinic, University of Minnesota Hospital